marius00/iagd/WebUI/README.md

 When running the project on port 3000 (default), IA will load the live view instead of reading from file.
 (Only when starting IA in debug mode)

+## Icons
+The icons needs to be placed in `src\static` which is not checked into git.
+They can be copied from `%appdata%\..\local\evilsoft\iagd\storage\static`.

+Including icons in the project requires them to be included in the C# project as resources.

+_No good reason behind this, just not taken the time to do this properly._

 ## CLI Commands

 * `build.cmd` Builds the project and copies the files to the debug folder in IAGD (also does some post-processing)